centre-for-humanities-computing/orige-networks/README.md

 where `x` is one or more digits ([SemVer](https://semver.org/)).
 The workflow can also be triggered manually on the GitHub repository ("Actions" tab).

 When triggered, the workflow builds the project and uploads the resulting build _artifact_ to the GitHub Page for the project.

+## User guide
+### Editing 'about' and 'glossaries'

+These files are in a Markdown format (https://www.markdownguide.org/).
+The can be found and edited as text under `/lib/server/assets/`.